-Iran, during the term of President Ahmadinejad, looked to several Latin American countries, particularly Venezuela, to try to avoid or reduce the effects of international sanctions.
+During the presidency of Ahmadinejad, Iran looked to several Latin American countries, particularly Venezuela, to try to circumvent international sanctions.
 For the most part, however, Iran's trade and other business dealings with Latin America remain modest and likely to reduce the effect of sanctions on Iran only marginally.
 And, Iran lost a key Latin American ally with the March 2013 death of Venezuelan President Hugo Chavez.
 As noted elsewhere in this report, several Venezuelan firms have been sanctioned for dealings with Iran.